 In the last few days, after our product hunt launch, we have received questions from people who are curious about the process of compliance.
-How do you start?
+How do you start as a SaaS company?
 What are some of the things to keep in mind?
 Since the GDPR will be enforced this coming May we see a lot of companies scrambling to comply.
 We thought that an example of a company that is in the final stages of GDPR compliance would help.
 So we caught up with Woodpecker.co to find out what they have done, how they have done it and what they think could have helped them in the process.
 We started with the basic GDPR questions and build our way up to all the others.

 1) How did you get started with the GDPR?